top of page

 7. Personal & Discretionary: 8–12% ($600–$900/month)

-The personal and discretionary category covers all the “extras” that contribute to a fulfilling lifestyle – things like dining out, entertainment, shopping, subscriptions, and hobbies.
-While these expenses are important for personal well-being and enjoyment, it’s crucial to keep them balanced so that they don’t eat into your long-term savings goals.
-At your income level, setting aside 8–12% of your take-home pay for discretionary spending ensures that you can enjoy life without compromising financial stability.
+This category covers the “extras” that make life enjoyable: entertainment, hobbies, shopping, subscriptions, and personal care.
+While these expenses are important for well-being and satisfaction, keeping them balanced ensures they don’t compromise your long-term savings and financial goals.
+Allocating 8–12% of your take-home pay at this income level allows you to enjoy life while staying financially responsible.

 To break it down: